HomeArticlesGuideMarathon Training Guide

 Overview

-Finishing a marathon — or finishing one faster than last time — comes down to three interlocking systems: pacing, fueling, and recovery.
-Get the pacing wrong and you'll hit a wall in the final 10km regardless of how much you trained.
+Finishing a marathon, or finishing one faster than last time, comes down to three interlocking systems: pacing, fueling, and recovery.
+Get the pacing wrong and you'll hit a wall in the final 10km no matter how much you trained.
 Get the fueling wrong and even perfect pacing won't save you from glycogen depletion or dehydration.
-Skip the recovery and tapering phase and you'll carry accumulated fatigue into a race that demands you be fresh.
+Skip the recovery and tapering phase and you'll carry accumulated fatigue into a race that demands you show up fresh.

-This guide walks through building a training plan from your goal time backward — setting target pace, building weekly mileage safely, calculating the extra calories training demands, and getting hydration, tapering, and race-day execution right.
-None of this requires elite genetics; it requires consistent, gradually progressive training and a fueling strategy that matches what your body actually needs during a multi-month buildup.
+This guide walks through building a training plan backward from your goal time: setting target pace, building weekly mileage safely, calculating the extra calories training demands, and getting hydration, tapering, and race-day execution right.
+None of this requires elite genetics.
+It requires consistent, gradually progressive training and a fueling strategy matched to what your body actually needs during a multi-month buildup.

-The single biggest determinant of marathon success for most recreational runners isn't talent — it's avoiding the two most common failure modes: getting injured from training too aggressively, and running the first half too fast because adrenaline and a fresh field of runners make conservative pacing feel unnecessarily slow.
+For most recreational runners, marathon success mostly comes down to avoiding two common failure modes: getting injured from training too aggressively, and running the first half too fast because adrenaline and a fresh field of runners make conservative pacing feel unnecessarily slow.

-Most runners who DNF (do not finish) or hit a severe wall in the final 10km can trace the cause back to one of these two failure modes, not to insufficient talent or a single bad day.
-The training plan in this guide is built specifically to address both: a gradual, injury-resistant mileage build in Steps 2–4, and a disciplined, rehearsed pacing strategy in Steps 1 and 6.
-Treat the body weight and tracking tools referenced throughout — pace, calorie, and BMI calculators — as instruments for staying within safe, sustainable training load, not as targets to chase for their own sake.
+Most runners who DNF or hit a severe wall in the final 10km can trace the cause back to one of those two failure modes rather than a lack of talent or a single bad day.
+This guide's plan addresses both directly: a gradual, injury-resistant mileage build in Steps 2 through 4, and a disciplined, rehearsed pacing strategy in Steps 1 and 6.
+Treat the pace, calorie, and BMI calculators referenced throughout as instruments for staying within a safe, sustainable training load, not as targets to chase for their own sake.

 Step 1: Set Your Target Race Pace

-Everything else in your training plan calibrates against a single number: your target marathon pace.
+Everything else in your training plan calibrates against one number: your target marathon pace.

 Converting a goal time to pace: